Login

 Insecure clipboard usage

 Many password managers allow copying passwords to the clipboard.
-This is dangerous because any other app on the phone can silently observe the clipboard and send its content away.
-This has actually been fixed with Android 10, so it is not possible to read the clipboard from background processes.
+This is dangerous because any other app on the phone can silently observe the clipboard and access its content.
+This has actually been fixed with Android 10, so it is not possible anymore to read the clipboard from background processes.
 But still, an active app could read it without your notice.
-Another problem are custom clipboards and history functions, which could also reveal your copied password.
-With ANOTHERpass you cannot copy passwords to the clipboard by default, but you can enable that feature in the settings if needed.
+Another problem area are custom clipboards and history functions, which could also reveal your copied password.
+With ANOTHERpass you cannot copy passwords to the clipboard by default, but you can enable this feature in the settings if needed, accepting the risks.

 Sync to a cloud

 A lot of password managers sync the data to their servers in the “cloud”.
-You don’t really have control over that data, even if it is end-to-end encrypted.
+You don’t really have control over that servers and the data stored on them, even if it is end-to-end encrypted.
 ANOTHERpass works offline, but therefore you are self-responsible to sync or backup your data.
-There is a function to export the vault (all your data) to a file.
-You are self-responsible to transfer this file in a secure way to your wished destinations.
+There is a feature to export the vault (all your data) to a file.
+You are self-responsible to transfer this file in a secure way to your prefered destinations.
 You can of course import this file into any ANOTHERpass app.
 If the other app uses the same vault (same VaultId), you can directly import into that vault.
 Otherwise you can only import into a fresh blank app.

 The vault backup file contains all your data of course encrypted by your PIN and master password.
 To make this vault file more secure, you can export it WITHOUT the Encrypted Master Key, which contains the master key to en- and decrypt your data.
 This key is encrypted with the above mentioned PIN and master password.
 The Encrypted Master Key can be exported as QR code or NFC tag and can be shared and stored separated from the vault file.
 If you want to restore from a vault file not containing this key, you will additionally need the Encrypted Master Key during the import flow.